• Skip to main content

 Soil texture is the central characteristic which varies between different soils.
 It is basically a measure of the size and proportions of different particles in the soil, that is the relative proportions of sand, silt and clay particles.

-Soil texture can be described on a continuum between sand and clay, from sand through loam to clay.
-Thus the texture of an individual soil will be determined by the respective amounts of clay and sand content.
+Soil texture can be described on a continuum from sand through loam to clay.
+Thus the texture of soil in a particular place will be determined by the respective amounts of clay and sand content.

 What difference does soil texture make?